 Paying taxes as a limited company

-You also must keep annual statutory accounts, send an annual company tax return to HMRC and provide an annual confirmation statement to Companies House, which confirms the most recent information about your company.
+You also must keep detailed records and prepare accounts each year (which need to be filed with Companies House), send an annual company tax return to HMRC and provide an annual confirmation statement to Companies House, which confirms the most recent information about your company.

 You can do this yourself or use an accountant.
 While untied does not support limited companies, we partner with accountants that can help.